cloudnative-pg/cloudnative-pg/docs/src/crd.md

 If the application database name is not specified, a database named `app` will be created.
 If the owner of the database is not specified, the name of the database will be used for that.

+More information about this section can be found in the ["Bootstrap" page](bootstrap.md).

 ### `fullRecovery`

 ```yaml